ska-telescope/mid-cbf-mcs/docs/src/guide/getting_started/README.md

 * `VccMulti`: Runs a single instance of `Vcc`, one instance each of the VCC frequency band capabilities, and two instances of ``VccSearchWindow``.
-* `FspMulti`: Runs a single instance of `Fsp`, one instance each of the FSP function mode capabilities, and 4 instances each of `FspCorrSubarray`, `FspPssSubarray` and `FspPssSubarray`.
+* `FspMulti`: Runs a single instance of `Fsp`, one instance each of the FSP function mode capabilities, and 4 instances each of `FspCorrSubarrayDevice`, `FspPssSubarrayDevice` and `FspPssSubarrayDevice`.

 At the moment, the device servers implemented are: